qewer33/leaf-kde/README.md

 - Papirus Icon Theme

 You can install the theme from the KDE Store and Plasma's "Get New" dialogs.
-Or you can install all of the theme components by cloning the repo and running `install.sh`
+Or you can install all of the theme components by cloning the repo and running `./install.rb` (need to have `ruby` installed)

 made by **qewer33**